Digital Marketing Funnel: Creating the Best One for You

 Check out this graphic that shows the stages:

-However, the consumer behavior has drastically changed with the rise of the necessity for the Internet, social media, modern platforms and mobile devices.
+However, consumer behavior has drastically changed with the rise of the necessity for the Internet, social media, modern platforms, and mobile devices.
 By extension, so should the buyer’s journey that consumers follow.

 With that, it’s time to think of setting aside old methods in favor of strategies that can address the needs of today’s digital buyers.